Sey1000/new_fcc/README.md

 3. `ln -s $PWD/newFCC.rb /usr/local/bin/newFCC`

 ## Usage
-Inside a folder you want your project to live
+Run the command inside a folder you want your project to live
 ```
 mkdir YOUR_PROJECT_NAME
 cd YOUR_PROJECT_NAME
 newFCC new
 ```
+...and that's all!

 For example,
 ```